 - Enter your destination – Open the app and enter where you are going in the Where to? box.
-Tap to confirm your pickup location and tap Confirm again to be matched to driver nearby.
+Tap to confirm your pickup location and tap Confirm again to be matched to the driver nearby.

 - Meet your Captain – You can track their arrival on the map.
-When they are few minutes away, wait for them at your pickup location.
+When they are a few minutes away, wait for them at your pickup location.